October and November 2018 Events

 The Topeka 2018 events are available on the Topeka NaNoWriMo calendar.
 Some events are cosponsored and held at the library.
 Some events are community sponsored events within the local writing community.
 Find regional forums and updates at the Topeka region of the official National Novel Writing Month website.

 Each year for our kickoff event, I print off copies of the most current versions of “What is Nanowrimo” and “How Nanowrimo Works” straight off of the nanowrimo.org website.
-I also use these two documents as my main talking points for explaining anything about National Novel Writing Month to anyone who has never tried it.
+I also rely on those two documents as my main talking points for explaining anything about National Novel Writing Month to anyone who has never tried it.

-I also encourage people to follow Chris Baty’s advice from No Plot, No Problem to consider what kind of book they would enjoy writing using the “Two Magna Cartas of Novel Writing” which is basically a way to help you write the kind of book you would like to read.
+I encourage people to follow Chris Baty’s advice from No Plot, No Problem to consider what kind of book they would enjoy writing using the “Two Magna Cartas of Novel Writing” which is basically a way to help you write the kind of book you would like to read.